arcage/crystal-email/README.md

     `EMail::Client::OnFailedProc` is an alias of the Proc type `EMail::Message, Array(String) ->`.

+- `on_fatal_error : EMail::Client::OnFatalErrorProc` (Default: None)

+    Set callback function to be calld when an exception is raised during SMTP hanling.
+It will be called with the raised Exception instance.

+    `EMail::Client::OnFatalErrorProc` is an alias of the Proc type `Exception ->`.

 - `use_tls : Bool` (Default: `false`)

     Try to use `STARTTLS` command to send email with TLS encryption.